sbesselsen/js.php/README.md

 * Most Unicode stuff

 (Or at least to the degree that I understand these things and have managed to test them.
 Check out `testsuite.js`.)

+Possible misapprehensions
+====
+This is **not** a tool to communicate between server-side PHP code and client-side Javascript.
+That's so 2005.
+This is an environment to run Javascript on the server using only the PHP runtime.

 Performance
 ===========